Trump opposes Israeli annexation of occupied West Bank: White House

 - list 4 of 4Landmark cases on social media’s impact on children begin this week in US

-The comment from the White House comes amid international outrage after Israel’s far right Finance Minister Bezalel Smotrich and Defence Minister Israel Katz announced new measures on Sunday extending Israeli control over occupied Palestinian territory.
+The comment from the White House comes amid international outrage after Israel’s far-right finance minister, Bezalel Smotrich, and defence minister, Israel Katz, announced new measures on Sunday extending Israeli control over occupied Palestinian territory.

 The measures also make it easier for Israelis to acquire land for new settlements, which are illegal under international law.